terrycojones/crossbarwww/website/crossbario/docs/Pattern-Based-Subscriptions.md

 > Note: the above examples are for Autobahn|JS since we also maintain and use this WAMP client library, and JavaScript is the closest there is to a lingua franca in programming.
 Users of other WAMP client libraries should feel free to add code examples for these!

+## Working Example

+For a full working example in JavaScript, see [Crossbar Examples](https://github.com/crossbario/crossbarexamples/tree/master/metaapi).